 what makes us unique?

-A big part of the experience of Frances is it’s food!
+A big part of the experience of France is it’s food!
 Rather than eating aboard every evening like most barge hotels, we instead visit authentic local restaurants each evening.
-This gives our cruises a more authentic, varied and ever-so-slightly adventurous twist which our guests adore.
+This gives our cruises a more varied and ever-so-slightly adventurous twist which our guests adore.
 Detailed descriptions of a selection of our restaurants are shown below.
 Our cruises are all-inclusive including all restaurants.

 restaurant evening dining